nicklafferty/craftycody/content/crafts/diy-bedside-tables.md

 Next, I quickly cut four 19in legs from two of my 42in balusters.

 When the top dried I attached the legs.
 I wanted hidden screws, so I measured about an inch in from the edge on the second from the top and the second from the bottom balusters.
 I traced where the leg would go and, using a 3/8in drill bit, drilled down partway through the wood.
 Do **not** go all the way through.
 This is making a screw hold that I will cover up with a dowel.
+I held a leg on the bottom of the table and screwed through the hold I just made, attaching the leg to the tabletop then did this three more times with the remaining legs.

+Whatever size dowel you have is going to be the size drill bit you need to make that first hold.
+Put some wood glue in there and place the dowel rod in, hammering in place if necessary.
+Then use a flush-cut saw to remove the excess dowel.
+Repeat for the remaining three holes.